 Going grain-free doesn’t mean missing out.
 Drizzled with dark chocolate, these tahini-based brownies taste like decadence.
 Your biggest problem will be keeping the grain-eating omnivores from stealing all of your brownies.
 Get the Grain-Free Tahini Brownies recipe.

 These brownies bring crackle on top and chew in the middle, with a smattering of chocolate chunks to keep things darkly interesting.
-Get the The Very Best Brownies recipe.
+Get the Best Ever Chewy Brownies recipe.

 Related Video: How to Make Vegan Brownies Chewy